Vertex algebras and Hodge structures

 \textbf{Explanation on the text:} Section 1 is the introduction and we introduce the concept from the literature.
-First, the notion of vertex algebra is introduced and second, the notion of Hodge structure.
-The basic properties of vertex algebra, interwining operators and locality axiom are presented to give a basic insight.

 In Section 2 we present main examples of vertex algebras we are dealing with, as affine Kac-Moody algebras and Virasoro algebras and Fock modules.
 We present Fock representations of Heisenberg algebra and Harish-Chandra pairs in this section.
-A brief description of conformality and unitary representations of VOA's is also given.

 In Section 3 we give basic concepts related to variation of (mixed) Hodge structure.
 We explain the context of mixed Hodge modules and the non-abelian Hodge theorem of C. Simpson as equivalent notions.
-The purpose of this section is to give different insights toward VHS which classically are related to conformal field theory.